 For medical questions, we encourage you to review our information with your doctor.

-How your small intestine cancer is treated depends mainly on whether or not the cancer can be removed completely with surgery.
+The treatment of small intestine cancer depends mainly on whether or not the cancer can be removed completely with surgery.
 Cancers that can be removed completely are called resectable, while those that cannot are called unresectable.

-If the cancer had grown through the wall of the intestine or spread to nearby lymph nodes, the doctor may recommend chemotherapy or radiation therapy to try to kill any cancer cells that may have been left behind but were too small to see.
-The hope is that this treatment will help keep the cancer from coming back (recurrence).
-This works for colon cancer, but has not yet been shown to help patients with small intestine cancer live longer.
+If the cancer has grown through the wall of the intestine or spread to nearby lymph nodes, the doctor may recommend adjuvant chemotherapy (chemo) or radiation therapy after surgery to try to kill any cancer cells that may have been left behind but were too small to see.
+The hope is that this treatment will help keep the cancer from coming back (recurring).
+It’s not yet clear if adjuvant treatment can help people with small intestine cancer live longer.

 Some doctors are also testing if giving chemo or radiation before surgery (known as neoadjuvant therapy) might be helpful.
 The hope is that this might shrink the tumor and make surgery easier, but so far it’s not clear how helpful this treatment might be.